 Benefits of an Asset Deal

 An asset deal may have several advantages over a stock deal, especially for the buyer.
 This transaction allows the buyer to selectively acquire certain assets and not others.
-Additionally, this also gives the buyer the ability to avoid the assumption of any liabilities it doesn’t need.
-This would not be the case in a stock acquisition, where full liabilities of the seller may come with the deal.
-Furthermore, asset deals can be signed in such a way as to provide a tax benefit.
+Additionally, this also gives the buyer the ability to avoid the assumption of any liabilities it doesn’t want.
+This would not be the case in a stock acquisition, where full liabilities of the seller usually come with the deal.
+Furthermore, asset deals can be designed in such a way as to provide a tax benefit.

-Asset deal structures also provide the buyer with greater power to tie to their own governance, whether it be in the form of reduced risks or oversight of historical obligations of the business being transferred.
 As a rule of thumb, sellers will retain business-related obligations.
-In an unstable economic environment, this gives the buyer the ability to divest itself from the responsibility of unfavorable obligations through the structured asset deals.
+In an unstable economic environment, this gives the buyer the ability to divest itself of the responsibility of unfavorable obligations through the structured asset deal.

 An asset deal might require a longer preparation and negotiation of all the deal aspects (including assets allocated, employment termination and rehiring, lease assignment, contract transferability, creditor payouts, etc).
-However, once all these issues are addressed, moving to closing and completing the transaction is a formality.
+However, once all these issues are addressed, moving to closing and completing the transaction is little more than a formality.

-This a been a guide to asset deals in mergers and acquisitions.
+This a been a CFI guide to deals in mergers and acquisitions.
 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
-To keep advancing your career, the additional resources below will be useful:
+To keep advancing your career, the additional CFI resources below will be useful: